csanadm/CoulCorrLevyIntegral/README.md

-# CoulCorrLevyIntegral
+# Correlation function calculation with Lévy source and Coulomb FSI

- Coulomb correction integral calculation based on a Levy source
+ Bose-Einstein correlation function integral calculation based on a Lévy source, incorporating the Coulomb final-state interaction.
+Most of the integrals can be performed analytically, only one, very well behaving integral remains, that is performed numerically.

 ## Description
 This package contains a calculation for quantum-statistical correlation functions, including Coulomb-correction, based on analytic results and a final numerical integration.
 For the calculation to work, the `boost` library is needed, although the numerical integral can be programmed by the user as well.